jamesacklin/nerveharp/content/freebsd-x220.md

 ## Overall impressions

 My entire experience was no more complicated than a typical Arch Linux installation.
-I wasn't anticipating a "just works" experience like Fedora or Ubuntu, but I was pleasantly suprised to find that my x220 now runs quietly and efficiently while I putter around.
+I wasn't anticipating a "just works" experience like Fedora or Ubuntu, but I was pleasantly surprised to find that my x220 now runs quietly and efficiently while I putter around.

 I had previously committed this entire process on the same machine with OpenBSD, but I found that the CPU fan ran audibly.
 Some quick research online told me that the OpenBSD developers removed something questionable in the fan driver -- which is good and in line with their security goals but not great for me.